 The Gillis Long Poverty Law Center and Southeast Louisiana Legal Services sponsor a recent Loyola College of Law graduate who works for one year in one of SLLS' six offices, serving the unmet legal needs of the community.

 The Incubator Program is an opportunity for Loyola Law School graduates who are engaged (or seek to be engaged) in a full time, social justice oriented solo practice in the Greater New Orleans area.
-Participants will receive instruction, case referrals, mentorship, peer feedback, and access to a wide variety of resources including office space.
-With a requirement that at least of 1/4 of time be spent on cases that fall into the “justice gap”, participants will accept pro bono referrals for individuals who are at or below 200% of the poverty line and will receive a $6,000.00 stipend to support the year of pro bono work.
+Participants will receive instruction, mentorship, peer feedback, and access to a wide variety of resources including office space.
+With a requirement that at least of 1/4 of time be spent on cases that fall into the “justice gap”, participants will accept pro bono referrals for individuals who are at or below 200% of the poverty line.

 National Public Interest Fellowships